ihoru/habist/README.md

 * `existio:off:yesterday` - to UNset this custom tag in Exist.io for yesterday
 * `existio:update` - force stats update

+Another way to execute command is to change Task's description to `/COMMAND`.

 **To set the custom tag for today, simply check task as done! ✅✅✅**

 ## Demo